abhidnya13/active-directory-python-webapp-openidconnect/AppCreationScripts/AppCreationScripts.md

 To use the app creation scripts:

-1. Open PowerShell as admin (On Windows, Search Powershell in the search bar, right click on it and select run as administrator).
+1. Open PowerShell as admin (On Windows, Search `Powershell` in the search bar, right click on it and select `Run as administrator`).
 2. Navigate to the root directory of the project.
 3. Until you change it, the default Execution Policy for scripts is usually `Restricted`.
 In order to run the PowerShell script you need to set the Execution Policy to `Unrestricted`.
 You can set this just for the current PowerShell process by running the command:
     ```PowerShell